 A critical piece for your exterior TV is what is holding it up, which can often be tough to protect from the elements, your hardware can easily become a fail point.
 You want something thick and resistant to extreme temperatures, to prevent expansion and contraction, to ensure your exterior flat screen does not end up flat on the ground.

 A well-fit cover to wrap your TV in when not in use will protect it from some of the dangers already mentioned including dust, temperature cycling, and direct sun damage.
-Covers are highly recommended to those in colder climates, or desert like climates, where temperatures swing severely between day and night.
+Like we explained in our guide on how to protect outside TVs, covers are highly recommended to those in colder climates, or desert like climates, where temperatures swing severely between day and night.

 Similarly, full enclosures can offer many of the same benefits while the TV is actually in use.
 Based on your budget and protection needs, the right enclosure can do wonders to protect your investment, and there are plenty of options available.
 But you get what you pay for here, and a poorly built enclosure may make problems like extreme heat even worse if they don't have a way to vent that heat.